 These window bird feeders are really great, and on the whole not expensive; though they might look as if they cost a pretty penny for certain designs.
 If you want to invest in a unique design, I can’t imagine that you would be sorry later on.
 But, if you want something similar, but don’t want to spend anything much, you can make your own alternative, ala DIY style.
 It takes some time and energy, but it’s not really difficult to construct a simple roof attached over a bowl of some kind.

-There’s a sample DIY guide here for constructing a bird feeder, which might be considered “work” for the lazyboned, since bird feeders are quite cheap on the whole.
+There are a number of online DIY bird feeder plans for constructing a bird feeder, which might be considered “hard work” for the lazyboned, since bird feeders are quite cheap on the whole.

 You can have your window tinted and hang a few regular small feeders out there near the window.
 The birds will come, and will not be able to see you if you come close to the window.